Tiran Island: Sovereignty agreement

-However, an Egyptian court issued a final ruling, rejecting the transfer of the islands to Saudi Arabia after a team of lawyers have presented historical documents in support of Egypt’s ownership of the islands, both historically and geographically, before the court.
-The court confirmed Egypt's sovereignty over the two islands and stated that the government failed to provide evidence that the islands belonged to Saudi Arabia.
+However, an Egyptian court issued a final ruling that rejected the transfer of the islands to Saudi Arabia after a team of lawyers have presented historical documents in support of Egypt’s integral ownership of the islands, both historically and geographically, before the court.
+The court confirmed Egypt's sovereignty over the two islands and stated that the government failed to provide evidence that the islands ever belonged to Saudi Arabia and that Egypt had merely been a custodian.

-On 14 June 2017, Egypt's House Committee on Defence and National Security unanimously approved the transfer of Tiran and Sanafir islands to Saudi Arabia and the plan was passed by the Egyptian Parliament later the same day.
+On 14 June 2017, however, Egypt's House Committee on Defence and National Security unanimously approved the transfer of Tiran and Sanafir Islands to Saudi Arabia, and the plan was passed by the Egyptian Parliament later the same day.
 On Wednesday 21 June 2017, Egypt’s top court temporarily halted all court verdicts on the agreement to transfer the two Red Sea islands to Saudi Arabia.
-Finally, on Saturday 24 June 2017, President Abdel Fattah el-Sisi of Egypt ratified the agreement that cedes sovereignty over the two Red Sea islands, Tiran and Sanafir, to Saudi Arabia.
+Finally, on Saturday 24 June 2017, President Abdel Fattah el-Sisi of Egypt ignored the court ruling and ratified the agreement that cedes sovereignty over the two Red Sea islands, Tiran and Sanafir, to Saudi Arabia.
 On 14 July 2022, Israel agreed to the deal between Saudi Arabia and Egypt.
+Shortly afterwards the United States announced that MFO forces would be withdrawn from the islands by the end of the year, as Saudi Arabia had not been a party to the treaty and MFO arrangement between Egypt and Israel.